RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Results

 Post-hoc analytical techniques can partially mitigate internal validity challenges in human uplift studies, particularly when ideal experimental control is infeasible.
-Careful ex post analysis --- such as deriving heterogeneous treatment effects, adjusting for non-compliance, or reweighting observations to account for imbalance or attrition --- can help diagnose and, in some cases, adjust for violations of key identification assumptions.
-Several experts emphasized that AI-mediated studies generate unusually rich interaction logs, including prompts, intermediate outputs, tool use, and revision trajectories, which enable finer-grained post-hoc audits of participant behavior and treatment exposure.
-Expert A further noted that adhering to research standards --- such as explicitly estimating causal effects rather than relying solely on directional hypothesis tests --- can strengthen internal validity and downstream interpretation.
-While post-hoc analysis cannot substitute for robust experimental design, experts viewed it as a valuable complement.
+Careful ex post analysis, such as deriving heterogeneous treatment effects, adjusting for non-compliance, or reweighting observations to account for imbalance or attrition, can help diagnose and, in some cases, adjust for violations of key identification assumptions.
+Several experts emphasized that uplift studies generate unusually rich interaction logs, which enable finer-grained post-hoc audits of participant behavior.
+Expert A further noted that adhering to research standards, such as explicitly estimating causal effects rather than relying solely on directional hypothesis tests, can strengthen internal validity and downstream interpretation.
+While post-hoc analysis cannot substitute for robust experimental design, experts viewed it as a valuable complement. \\\textbf{Related challenges: C3, C4, C5, C6, C7, C9}